AkowanNathanael/python/README.md

 # python projects
-## This repository is made up two files
+## This repository is made up three files

 > 1. Temperature apps .py [Coverts celsius to Farenheit]
 > 2. Simple textlike Editor [bugs will soon be corrected]